libbitcoin/libbitcoin-system/style_guide.md

 Don't tolerate warnings and don't suppress them due to laziness.

-Use the following source file layouts.

-Precede comments with a blank line.

-Precede each new scope with a blank line.

 Use //// to temporarily disable code.

 Use /// for public API documentation (short form) or javadoc format.

 Use // for source code commentary.

+Follow the closing of a scope with a blank line before a subsequent statement.

+Precede comments with a blank line.

+Use the following source file layouts.

 ### IPP Format